ONLC-Classes/BPBR-Power-BI-Advanced-Analytics-with-R-/Modules/Module 5 - Creating R Visuals.md

 supporting code in the R script editor is automatically generated or removed accordingly.
 >
+A file containing code for the following examples can be found [[here]](http://download.microsoft.com/download/D/9/A/D9A65269-D1FC-49F8-8EC3-1217E3A4390F/RVisual_correlation_plot_sample%20SL.pbix).

 In the example shown in the following image, three fields were
 selected: hp, gear, and drat.
 As a result of those selections, the R script editor generated the following binding code: